Current news from local sources, including the Bonner County Daily Bee, The River Journal and the Sandpoint Online Newsroom

 • Huckleberries.
 Spokesman-Review's David Oliveria puts his finger on pulse of current regional news and happenings.

 • Hyperbole and a Half.
-With 361,000 Facebook likes and 107,725 Twitter followers (at last count) Sandpoint homegirl Allie Brosh has gone viral - even when she posts only once a year.
+With 425k Facebook likes and 132k Twitter followers (at last count) Sandpoint homegirl Allie Brosh has gone viral.

 • Keokee Blog.
-Sandpoint's marketing group offers a window into the company’s work and happenings, plus view marketing tips and more.
+Marketing group offer a window into the company’s work, trends, tips and more.

 • Lake Pend Oreille School District.
 What's happening in our local schools?
 Follow LPOSD Superintendent Shawn Woodward's weekly blog.

 • Mountain Architect.
-John Hendricks blogs about projects, trends and more.
+John Hendricks blogs on projects, trends and more.

 • Nelson Boren Art Blog.
 The artist for Sandpoint's downtown arch project blogs about art, fishing, life.

 • North Idaho Dog Fun.
-Your resource for "all things dog" in North Idaho.
+A resource for "all things dog" in North Idaho.

 • Sandpoint Wellness Council.
 Alternative practitioners blog on natural health care.